kyuupichan/electrumx/docs/protocol-methods.md

 **Notifications**

-  As this is a subcription, the client will receive a notification when a new block is found.
+  As this is a subscription, the client will receive a notification when a new block is found.
 The notification's signature is:

-    .. function:: blockchain.headers.subscribe(header)
+  function: blockchain.headers.subscribe(header)

     * *header*